Skip to content

 In practice, SJF4J makes them easy to combine: use JSR 380 for in-model invariants, and JSON Schema for external or runtime data contracts.

-In local Bowtie draft 2020-12 benchmarks, SJF4J consistently ranks among the top-performing Java implementations.
-(See Benchmarks)
+In local Bowtie draft benchmarks, SJF4J consistently ranks among the top-performing Java implementations.
+See Benchmarks.

-This performance is primarily due to its direct validation over native object graphs, avoiding:
+This performance is primarily due to direct validation over native object graphs, avoiding:

-If you need to generate Java models from JSON Schema, use online tool: SJF4J Generator
+If you need to generate Java models from JSON Schema, use the online SJF4J Generator.

-• generator helps bootstrap Java types from a schema definition
+The generator helps bootstrap Java types from a schema definition.